gustaveroussy/sopa/docs/faq.md

 === "Hyperion"
     `data_path` is the directory containing multiple `.ome.tiff` files (one file per channel)

-## Cellpose is not segmenting enough cells, what should I do?
+## Cellpose is not segmenting enough cells; what should I do?

 - Maybe `min_area` is too high, and all the cells are filtered because they are smaller than this area.
 Remind that, when using Cellpose, the areas correspond to pixels^2.
 - This can be due to a low image quality.
 If the image is too pixelated, consider increasing `gaussian_sigma` (e.g., `2`) under the cellpose parameters of our config.
 If the image has a low contrast, consider increasing `clip_limit` (e.g., `0.3`).
 These parameters are detailed in [this example config](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/example_commented.yaml).